setzler/DiDforBigData/README.md

     stacking).
 3.  **Dependencies:** Administrative data is often stored on secure servers on which it is impossible to install software that requires compilation.
-We need a package that only depends on commonly available software.
+We need a package that only depends on commonly-available software.

 I wrote this package to address all three issues.